ValveSoftware/openvr/docs/Driver_API_Documentation.md

 * `legacy_binding` - Recommended.
 A fallback to `config/legacy_bindings_generic.json` will be set if this is not.
 The legacy bindings file is the same format as other input binding files, and can be built with the SteamVR binding UI and then exported.
+* `tracker_types` - Optional.
+If the input profile is intended to be used with a tracker, a path to another input profile **can** be specified.
+Key is an enum of `ETrackerRole`, and the value is the path to the input profile for the specified tracker role.
 * `input_bindingui_mode` - Recommended.
 How to render the device in the bindings UI.
 A fallback to `hmd` will be set if the device's class is `TrackedDeviceClass_HMD`, or set to `controller_handed` otherwise.
     * `controller_handed` - The device type is typically used as a pair, one in each hand.
 The device can optionally be